gk-be/poll-endpoint-updated/README.md

-# Wait For Endpoint GitHub Action
+# Poll Endpoint GitHub Action

 This action polls a specified HTTP or HTTPS endpoint until it responds with the expected status code or the timeout is exceeded.